-Ivan Small first became interested in Vietnam during a family trip in 1993.
-Fascinated with the social and cultural transformations that have accompanied the rapid pace of capitalist transformation, Ivan has continued to be professionally and academically involved with Vietnam over a twenty-year period.
-After completing a Masters degree at Columbia University in 2001 in international economic development, Ivan worked in New York City for the Ford Foundation and World Policy Institute.
-Ivan will receive his Ph.D. in cultural anthropology and Southeast Asian studies at Cornell University.
+Dr. Ivan Small first became interested in Vietnam during a family visit in 1993.
+Fascinated with the social and cultural transformations that have accompanied the rapid pace of capitalist transformation, Ivan has continued to be professionally and academically engaged with Vietnam over a twenty-year period.
+After completing a Masters degree at Columbia University in international affairs, Ivan worked in New York City for the Ford Foundation and World Policy Institute, before going on for a Ph.D. in cultural anthropology and Southeast Asian studies at Cornell University.